astropy/astropy/docs/install.rst

 You will also need `Cython <http://cython.org/>`_ (v0.21 or later) and `jinja2 <http://jinja.pocoo.org/docs/dev/>`_ (v2.7 or later) installed
-to build from source, unless you are installing a stable release.
+to build from source, unless you are installing a release.
 (The released packages have the necessary C files packaged with them, and hence do not require Cython.)

 Prerequisites for Linux
 -----------------------

 On Linux, using the package manager for your distribution will usually be the easiest route.
-In order to build from source, you'll need the python development package for your distribution.
+In order to build from source, you'll need the python development package for your Linux distribution.

 For Debian/Ubuntu::